-What are we doing to help you with your growing project?
+What we are doing to help you with your growing project

-The draft community food growing strategy explains how Falkirk Council and partners will support community growing across the Council area.
+The community food growing strategy explains how Falkirk Council and partners will support community growing across the Council area.

 The strategy identifies land that could be used for community growing, explains the permissions groups must get and how they can go about obtaining these, how barriers can be overcome to get projects off the ground and the types of support available to both aspiring and experienced community growers.